Nevada vs. Air Force NCAA Football Odds, Plays and Insights | November 19, 2021

 Air Force Stats and Trends

-- In Air Force's 10 games this season, it has six wins against the spread.

-- This year, the Falcons won ATS in their only game as an underdog of 1.5 points or more.
+- The Falcons covered the spread in their only game when underdogs by 1.5 points or more.

-- Air Force's games this season have gone over the total in three out of nine opportunities (33.3%).

-- Air Force is 3-2 against the spread and 4-2 overall when the team amasses over 383.1 yards.
+- Air Force is 3-2 against the spread and 4-2 overall when the team piles up more than 383.1 yards.

-- The Falcons have eight giveaways this season, while the Wolf Pack have 19 takeaways .
+- The Falcons have turned the ball over eight times, 11 fewer times than the Wolf Pack have forced turnovers (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.